anhbka/Ansible/kubernetes/Kubernetes_CentOs_7.md

-## Install a Kubernetes cluster v1.30 on CentOS 9
+### Kubernetes install on CentOs 7

 * Prerequisites:

 Before we begin the installation process, ensure you have the following prerequisites:

-A minimum of three nodes (one master and two worker nodes) running either Red Hat Enterprise Linux 9 or CentOS 9.
+A minimum of three nodes (one master and two worker nodes) running either Red Hat Enterprise Linux 7 or CentOS 9.

 Each node should have a minimum of 4GB RAM and 2 CPU cores.